Abby-ZS/NUDT_MobileTraffic/README.md

 | device information |        userinfo.csv          | The information of devices involved in traffic collection. |
 | Bytes information  |        bytesinfo.csv         |      The byte distribution of truncated HTTP Biflows       |

-** Note that data4.tar.gz, data5.tar.gz, data6.tar.gz, and data8.tar.gz are further compressed into multiple files (using 7zip software) and the sub volumes are stored in data4, data5, data6 and data8 folders, respectively.
+** Note that data4.tar.gz, data5.tar.gz, data6.tar.gz, and data8.tar.gz are further compressed into multiple files (using 7zip) and their sub volumes are stored in folders data4, data5, data6 and data8, respectively.

 (1) data1.tar.gz to data8.tar.gz